 Hollywood Way and Vine Street Mortgages.
 The Company entered into two real estate term loan agreements with respect to its Hollywood Way and Vine Street locations for \$5.5 million and \$3.1 million, respectively.
 The Vine mortgage was paid off upon sale of the building in June 2014.
-The remaining Hollywood Way loan provides for interest at Libor plus 3% (3.54% as of December 31, 2015).
-Repayment is based on monthly payments with a 25-year amortization, with all principal due in 10 years.
-The real estate loan is secured by a first trust deed on the property.
-As of December 31, 2015, the Company owed approximately \$4.8 million under the mortgage.
+The remaining Hollywood Way mortgage was paid off upon sale of the building in October 2016 (see note 4.).

-Amounts due under the mortgage are secured by the related real estate.
+Amounts due under the mortgage were secured by the related real estate.
 Until January 27, 2015, while amounts were outstanding under the credit arrangements described above, the Company was subject to minimum tangible net worth (TNW), EBITDA, and fixed charge ratio financial covenants.
 See below for changes in the covenant requirements occurring on that date.

-As of September 30, 2014 the Company did not meet the TNW, the minimum quarterly EBITDA, and the minimum quarterly and TTM fixed charge ratio covenants.
+As of September 30, 2014 the Company did not meet the TNW, the minimum quarterly EBITDA, and the minimum quarterly and fixed charge ratio covenants.
 Availability under the revolving credit facility was canceled in December 2014.
 On January 27, 2015, the bank waived the Company's breach of financial covenants as of September 30, 2014.
 Concurrently, the bank eliminated the previously mentioned financial covenant requirements effective with the quarter ended December 31, 2014 and imposed a new covenant requiring that, effective June 30, 2015, the Company shall maintain a ratio of EBITDA (as defined) to the sum of interest expense and the current portion of long term debt of not less than 1.0 to 1, to be measured semi-annually.
-Interest expense was measured on June 30, 2015 on a calendar year to date basis.
-Commencing on December 31, 2015 and thereafter, EBITDA and interest expense will be measured at the end of each calendar half-year on the basis of the preceding twelve months.
-On December 31, 2015, the Company met the new fixed charge ratio covenant with an EBITDA to interest and current portion of long term debt ratio of 3.3 to 1.
+EBITDA and interest expense was to be measured at the end of each calendar half-year on the basis of the preceding twelve months.
+On June 30, 2016, the Company did not meet the new fixed charge ratio covenant.

-In February 2015, the company entered into a two-year credit agreement which provides \$2 million of borrowings based on 80% of acceptable accounts receivable as defined.
-The loan and security agreement as amended provides for interest at prime rate plus 1.0% (4.50% as of December 31, 2015).
-In addition, the Company will pay a monthly "collateral management" fee of 0.45% of the outstanding daily loan balance (an equivalent annual fee of 5.4%), and an annual commitment fee of \$5,000.
-Amounts outstanding under the agreement will be secured by all of the Company's personal property.
-As of December 31, 2015, the Company owed \$0.8 million under the credit agreement.
+In July 2016, the Company entered into a three-year credit agreement which, as amended in September 2016, provided for \$4 million of borrowings based on 85% of acceptable accounts receivable as defined.
+The loan and security agreement as amended provided for interest at prime rate plus 1.0% (4.75% as of December 31, 2016).
+In addition, the Company will pay a monthly "collateral management" fee of 0.55% of the outstanding daily loan balance (an equivalent annual fee of 6.6%), and an annual commitment fee of 0.5% and 0.4% of the commitment on the first and second anniversary dates, respectively.
+Amounts outstanding under the agreement are secured by all of the Company's personal property.
+As of December 31, 2016, the Company owed \$1.1 million under the credit agreement.

-Due to the Company's failure to meet financial covenants in the past, and uncertainty of the Company's ability to meet the new mortgage covenant requirements, the balance owed for the mortgage debt has been classified as a current liability in the condensed consolidated balance sheet as of December 31, 2015.
+Due to the Company's failure to meet financial covenants, the balance owed for the mortgage debt was classified as a current liability in the condensed consolidated balance sheet as of June 30, 2016.
+The mortgage was paid off upon sale of the building in October 2016.

 In connection with the purchase of the assets of Modern VideoFilm, Inc. on July 8, 2015, the Company entered into a Term Loan Agreement (the "Loan Agreement") with the Lenders.
 The Loan Agreement is comprised of a five-year term loan facility in the amount of \$6,000,000, \$1,000,000 of which was funded on the July 8, 2015 closing date.
-As of December 31, 2015, the Company had borrowed a total of \$3,000,000 under the Loan Agreement.
-Under the Loan Agreement, we may request one or more additional advances in an aggregate amount not to exceed \$3,000,000, until the third anniversary of the closing date.
+As of December 31, 2016, the Company had borrowed the \$6,000,000 under the Loan Agreement.